-Indonesia’s $55 million threshold program seeks to reduce corruption by bolstering several key anti-corruption institutions including the Supreme Court and the Anti-Corruption Commission (KPK) and to create a more decentralized and sustainable immunization surveillance system.
+Indonesia’s $55 million threshold program sought to reduce corruption by bolstering several key anti-corruption institutions, including the Supreme Court and the Anti-Corruption Commission (KPK), and to bolster immunization rates through the creation of a decentralized and sustainable immunization surveillance system.

-- Provide technical and management training for health-care providers on epidemiology, immunization and surveillance, mid-level management, financial sustainability, integrated health planning, and budgeting.
+- Provided technical and management training for health-care providers on epidemiology, immunization and surveillance, mid-level management, financial sustainability, integrated health planning, and budgeting.

-- Improve monitoring of vaccines to measure vaccination coverage, ensure the availability of quality vaccine supplies, and monitor program results.
+- Improved monitoring of vaccines to measure vaccination coverage, ensured the availability of quality vaccine supplies, and monitored program results.

-- Improve and expand polio surveillance systems for other vaccine-preventable diseases.
+- Improved and expanded polio surveillance systems for other vaccine-preventable diseases.

-- Support activities to engage and motivate community leaders, nongovernmental organizations, and faith-based organizations to promote and advocate for strengthened routine immunization services.
+- Supported activities to engage and motivate community leaders, nongovernmental organizations, and faith-based organizations to promote and advocate for strengthened routine immunization services.

-- Train judges on the newly adopted Judicial Code of Conduct.
+- Trained judges on the newly adopted Judicial Code of Conduct.

-- Train senior-level court personnel on wealth reporting and monitoring requirements.
+- Trained senior-level court personnel on wealth reporting and monitoring requirements.

-- Develop job descriptions and performance standards for court personnel.
+- Developed job descriptions and performance standards for court personnel.

-- Publish all Supreme Court decisions online and enhance the Supreme Court website.
+- Published all Supreme Court decisions online and enhanced the Supreme Court website.

-- Implement public complaint procedures and distribute corresponding public awareness materials.
+- Implemented public complaint procedures and distributed corresponding public awareness materials.

-- Develop guidelines to publicly release disciplinary information concerning court personnel and the judiciary.
+- Developed guidelines to publicly release disciplinary information concerning court personnel and the judiciary.

-- Improve the Capability of the Financial Transaction Reports and Analysis Center
+- Improved the capability of the Financial Transaction Reports and Analysis Center.

-- Increase the capacity of the Financial Transaction Reports and Analysis Center to receive and analyze online financial reports.
+- Increased the capabilities of the Financial Transaction Reports and Analysis Center to receive and analyze online financial reports.

-- Establish an online communications system between the Financial Transaction Reports and Analysis Center and law enforcement agencies to enhance their ability to share information.
+- Established an online communications system between the Financial Transaction Reports and Analysis Center and law enforcement agencies to enhance their ability to share information.

 Improve the Capability of the Corruption Eradication Commission

-- Provide equipment and training to improve the Corruption Eradication Commission’s technical capabilities to investigate and prosecute corruption cases.
+- Provided equipment and training to improve the technical capabilities of the Corruption Eradication Commission to investigate and prosecute corruption cases.

-- Expand collection of data for Transparency International’s Corruption Perception Index.
+- Expanded collection of data for Transparency International’s Corruption Perception Index.

-- Support the collection of baseline data from the five regional centers to reduce single-source procurements and to help identify suspicious and inappropriate procurement activity.
+- Supported the collection of baseline data from the five regional centers to reduce single-source procurements and to help identify suspicious and inappropriate procurement activity.